Terry Berlier: Solo exhibitions

-Group Exhibitions
+Group exhibitions

 Berlier has done many collaborations with other artists.
 Her most recent work, Pulled Apart, was featured in the University of San Francisco's Thacher Gallery.
 This collaboration piece interweaved mechanical movement and sound to demonstrate an exploration of human connection and identity.
 In 2019 she collaborated with other artists including Mungo Thomson and Angela Willetts on an exhibition in Sacramento's Verge Gallery.
 The exhibition, which was curated by Francesca Wilmott, was also accompanied by the two-volume book, Slant Step Book: The Mysterious Object and the Artworks.
 In this same year she collaborated with other artists and composers including Terry Peterson, Rachel Clarke, Stephen Blumberg, Belinda Hanson, Robin Hill, Boris Allenou, Sam Nicholes, Kadet Kuhne, and Shih-Wen Young on Seeing Sound 2.
 This exhibition was curated by Natalie Nelson in partnership with "June is Music Month" to culminate sculptures, sounds, and videos.
 She also collaborated with other primarily Bay area artists, who were recruited to demonstrate their perspective on consumerism, on the Natalie + James Thompson Art Gallery in San Jose State University.

 In 2013, Berlier participated in two notable expositions.
 The first one is called Even the Windmills are Weakening.
 This was featured in Recology Art at the Dump.
 Here, artists create pieces using recycled materials.
 The second piece is also made from recycled material.
 Berlier created the Acoustic Locator and it was showcased at the SFO museum.
+She has worked on a few more Recology Art pieces here and there.
+In 2011, she worked on Perfect Lovers.
+This is a large, 30 foot long piece that symbolizes time.